brandmaier/research_software_evaluation/README.md

-A commentary on the evaluation of research software:
+A commentary on the evaluation of research software for hiring and promotion in psychology refering to the following original article

 > Gärtner, A., Leising, D., & Schönbrodt, F. D. (2022, November 25).
 Responsible Research Assessment II: A specific proposal for hiring and promotion in psychology. https://doi.org/10.31234/osf.io/5yexm

-Under consideration at Meta-Psychology.
+Accepted for publication at Meta-Psychology.

-Latest manuscript version is here (not peer-reviewed, subject to change):
+Accepted manuscript version can be found here:

 https://brandmaier.github.io/research_software_evaluation/manuscript.pdf